CloudNativeJS/appmetrics-zipkin/README.md

 **Note**: The properties file has precedence over the inline settings

-If no configuration details are provided, the endpoint will be _localhost:9411_ by default.
+If no configuration details are provided, the endpoint will be _localhost:9411_ and the serviceName will be set to the program name that requires appmetrics-zipkin.

 ## Usage